DavesCodeMusings/SHT3x-MicroPython/README.md

 sht3x = SHT3x(i2c)
 ```

-Then you can request a measurement, wait for the sensor to finish, and read the results.
+Then, you can request a measurement, wait for the sensor to finish, and read the results.

 ```
 sht3x.measure()